OtmaneTouhami/medical-report-generator/README.md

 - **Configurable Workflow**: Agents and tasks are defined in YAML files (`config/agents.yaml`, `config/tasks.yaml`), allowing for easier customization of roles, goals, LLMs, and task descriptions.
 - **Testing Framework**: Includes a `test()` function in `main.py` to evaluate the system using a set of test reports.
 This function extracts a prompt (currently the "Indication" section) from a test file, runs the full crew, and saves the generated report alongside the ground truth for manual comparison.
 - **Professor's Requirements Alignment**: The project structure and functionality have been progressively updated to meet specific academic requirements, including data partitioning for knowledge base vs. test sets, and detailed instructions for report generation and validation.
+- **API for Integration**: A FastAPI backend now provides endpoints for generating, listing, downloading, and deleting reports, making the system accessible programmatically.

 ## Requirements